hamim-nibir/Sample/README.md

 For submission on 27th November

 Update :
-Submitted and al requirements filled up.
+Submitted and all requirements filled up.